 10. Landmark Photo Essay

 One photo essay idea that I have always wanted to try is to photograph one landmark from many different vantage points.
 Think about it.
-Look at the Eiffel Tower, and how many photographs have been taken of it.
+Look at the Eiffel Tower, and how many collection of images have been taken of it.

 All are from many different angles ranging from many different distances away.
 This is a great way to practise your positioning and composition through different perspectives.